Linaro/lava/doc/glossary.rst

   remote worker
-    A dispatcher with devices attached which does not have a web frontend but which uses a connection to a remote lava-server to retrieve the list of jobs for supported boards.
+    A dispatcher with devices attached which does not have a web frontend but which uses a connection to a remote lava-server to retrieve the list of jobs for supported boards. [#replacement]_

+  refactoring
+    Within LAVA, the process of developing the :term:`pipeline` code in parallel with the existing code, resulting in new elements alongside old code - possibly disabled on some instances.
+    See :ref:`dispatcher_design` and :ref:`refactoring_use_cases`.

   restricted device
     A restricted device can only accept job submissions from the device